ava-labs/gnosis-subnet/README.md

 You can use this repository to deploy gnosis safe contracts onto Avalanche subnets.

+## Disclaimer:

+This repository is not an official deployment repository endorsed by the Safe Ecosystem Foundation.
+It is intended for testing and development purposes only.
+Use at your own risk.

 ## Installation

 After cloning this repo, you must install jq.
 On Ubuntu, run `sudo apt install jq`.